-Best Digital Detox Tools – Top 7 Picks to Help You Unplug
+Best Digital Detox Tools – Top 7 Picks to Reclaim Your Focus

-I’ve spent months testing lockboxes, Faraday bags, and analog replacements to see what actually works when the dopamine cravings hit.
-Some of these tools lock your devices away with zero escape routes, while others simply replace the glowing screen with something better.
-Here is what actually works when you need to force yourself offline.
+We spent months testing lockboxes, Faraday bags, and analog replacements.
+Some tools lock devices away with zero escape routes, while others replace the glowing screen.
+Here is what actually works to force yourself offline.

 Top Picks